 - If travelling overseas, check the validity date of your passports.
 They need to be up to date and valid for at least 6months from departure and valid for the duration of your trip.

-- VisaCentral can assist to confirm if you require a visa for any countries you are visiting, and applications can be made Application and processing fees apply.
+- VisaCentral can assist to confirm if you require a visa for any countries you are visiting, and applications can be made online.
+Application and processing fees apply.

 - Check for accurate up to date details on health requirements.
 The IATA Travel Centre can assist with this information.